Nakkungu/P4-Embedding-Machine-Learning-Models/README.md

 Bash

-('python -m venv venv  # Replace 'venv' with your desired environment name source venv/bin/activate  # Activate the virtual environment (Linux/macOS) venv\Scripts\activate.bat  # Activate on Windows')
+'''python -m venv venv  # Replace 'venv' with your desired environment name source venv/bin/activate  # Activate the virtual environment (Linux/macOS) venv\Scripts\activate.bat  # Activate on Windows'''

 Use code with caution.
 Now, any packages you install will be placed within this virtual environment.